cuiyongbo/hello-world/my_wiki/programmer_note/gtest/gtest_basics.rst

 member function of the Test class.
 Therefore, you cannot use them in a global function.
 That's why you should put test sub-routines in a test fixture.

+When you define a test fixture, you specify the name of the test case that will use this fixture.
+Therefore, a test fixture can be used by only one test case.

+Sometimes, more than one test cases may want to use the same or slightly different test fixtures.
+For example, you may want to make sure that all tests for a GUI library don't leak important system resources like fonts and brushes.
+In Google Test, you do this by putting the shared logic in a super (as in "super class") test fixture, and then have each test case use a fixture derived from this super fixture.